 How to Apply

-Information about how to apply for the 2018 High School Leaders Programs is available on our HSLP Application Page.
-Students who wish to apply should be aware of two deadlines:
+Information about how to apply for the 2019 High School Leaders Programs is available on our HSLP Application Page.
+Students who wish to apply should be aware of three deadlines:

 In addition to filling out an online application, students must also submit an academic transcript, a resume or activity sheet, and at least one letter of recommendation.
 More information about applying can be found on our HSLP Application Page.

-If you have any questions regarding the program, please contact Lauren Gilbert.
+If you have any questions about the High School Leaders Program, contact Sarah Campbell.

 If you would like to refer someone to our program, please visit our referrals page.